 How does a health insurance stipend work?

-With a health insurance stipend, employees receive a fixed, taxable stipend to purchase an individual health insurance plan and use it on out-of-pocket expenses.
+With a health insurance stipend, employees receive a fixed, taxable allowance to purchase an individual health plan and other out-of-pocket medical costs.

-This allows you to give them the option of getting a health insurance policy of their choice without having to foot the bill for group health insurance for all your employees, which can be more cost-effective for you considering rising healthcare costs.
+This allows you to give them the option of choosing an insurance policy of their choice without having to foot the bill for traditional group health insurance for all your employees, which can be more cost-effective for you considering rising healthcare costs.

-The employer's monthly contributions are typically paid as wages on the employee's paycheck.
-You can choose to offer a stipend as a monthly allowance through an expense card or a lifestyle savings account (LSA), or you can reimburse your employees for their healthcare expenses.
+Employer contributions are paid directly on an employee's paycheck like extra wages.
+You can offer a stipend as a monthly allowance through an expense card or a lifestyle spending account (LSA), or you can reimburse your employees for their health expenses.

 Pros of a health insurance stipend

 A stipend can offer some unique advantages.
-Among other benefits, employees will be open to multiple policy options and be able to compare and find the health insurance plan that best suits their needs.
+Among other benefits, employees will be able to choose from multiple health coverage options.
+They can compare and find the policy that best suits their needs, whether on a public exchange, like the health insurance marketplace, or a private exchange.

-- You can't afford to offer a formal group health insurance plan.
+• You can't afford to offer formal group health coverage.

-- You don't want to have to worry about any compliance or regulation considerations with the IRS, HIPAA, or ERISA.
+• You want to avoid any compliance or regulation considerations with the IRS, HIPAA, or ERISA.

 Cons of a health insurance stipend